sassoftware/sasoptpy/doc/guide/models.rst

 Solving a model
 ~~~~~~~~~~~~~~~

-A model is solved using the :func:`Model.solve` method.
+A model is solved using the :meth:`Model.solve` method.
 This method converts
 Python definitions into an MPS file and uploads to a CAS server for the optimization
 action.
 The type of the optimization problem (Linear Optimization or Mixed Integer
 Linear Optimization) is determined based on variable types.